delta/dns-mongo/README.md

 Register the controller to the `App` object in `server.ts`.

+### Auth

+dns-mongo comes with JWT auth by default.
+It's designed to work in conjugate with a frontend framework.

 ### Guidelines

 - Order the imports in categories and order them in lexicographic order.